tovyblox/tovy1/README.md

 If you would like to learn how to host Tovy you can learn @

-If you have any feautres to suggest please use the discussions tab on our Github!
+If you have any feautres to suggest please use the [Feedback board](https://feedback.tovyblox.xyz)!

 Feel free to contact us on our Discord server @ [https://discord.gg/2AJPbyNwbQ](https://discord.gg/2AJPbyNwbQ)